Roslin-Aquaculture/Select-SNPs-to-generate-low-density-panels/README.md

 n_snp_per_chr
 ```

+## 2. Find the theoretical positions we want to keep for each chromosome
-## 2. In the second part we take each chromosome and divide it's length into equally distanced parts (equidistant positions), according to the number of SNPs we want to select (snp_in_LD_panel).
+In the second part we take each chromosome and divide it's length into equally distanced parts (equidistant positions), according to the number of SNPs we want to select (snp_in_LD_panel).
 These equidistant theoretical positions will be then used to find the nearest, real position on the map.

 ```
 b_chr<- list()